wenghengcong/BeeFun-Pro/README_En.md

-Coderpursue，a Github 3rd client for iOS。It's written in lastest version Swift.Also,It's an open project.
+BeeFun，a Github 3rd client for iOS。It's written in lastest version Swift.Also,It's an open project.

 You can get the app by QR code or on App Store.